 Clicking that x will remove the campaign from that incoming message.
 In its place, a small + will be available.
 This will let you re-categorize the message with a different campaign if necessary.

 Note that if you respond to one of the automatically tracked campaign messages, your response and any subsequent responses from the contact will not automatically be tracked as part of the campaign unless you tag your response as part of the campaign.
 If you do, any contact responses received within the next 24 hours will continue to be tagged as part of that campaign.
 For more information on how to effectively manage campaigns and conversations, check out the article on best practices.

 Archiving a campaign will essentially archive it from use, without deleting the underlying data collected.

 Campaigns are considered active until you archive it.
 Archiving will control whether or not it will be available for use when composing messages.
 Archived campaigns are always available for reporting.

 You can filter between Active and Archived campaigns by using the drop down.

-If you select a campaign that was created by another user, you'll be able to associate messages with it, and view reporting.
-You won't be able to edit its name or other details though (it's only fair).
+If you select a campaign that was created by another user, you'll be able to associate messages with it and view reporting, but you will not be able to edit its name or other details.